vishal-chothe-patil/core-java-examples/java-design-pattern/README.md

   Easy to add new gateways later without changing the core business logic.

 Conclusion: The Factory Pattern simplifies payment provider integration.
 It enables dynamic selection of gateway logic and makes the code easier to maintain as new gateways (like PhonePe, Paytm) are added.

+---

+## 🔹 4.
+Prototype Pattern (Creational)

+### 🔍 What is the Prototype Pattern?

+The **Prototype Pattern** allows you to **clone existing objects** instead of creating new ones from scratch.
+It’s useful when object creation is **costly**, or when similar objects need to be created with slight variations.

+---

+### Why Use Prototype Pattern?

+- Avoids expensive object creation
+- Supports cloning objects with different configurations
+- Helps in creating multiple similar objects quickly
+- Ideal when object initialization involves I/O, DB, or complex config

+---

+### Where It’s Used in FinTech?

+- Cloning **loan document templates**
+- Duplicating **financial contracts**
+- Reusing **standard user onboarding forms**
+- Generating **pre-filled reports**

+---